The Free Church of Scotland has a Christian care for the welfare of each individual and seeks to make the Church a safe place for all.

 Further advice and information in relation to specific circumstances can be obtained by contacting the Free Church Offices by phoning 0131 226 5286 or emailing firstname.lastname@example.org

-Our Safeguarding Co-ordinator is John MacDonald assisted by Audrey Warde, Depute Safeguarding Co-ordinator.
+Our new Safeguarding Co-ordinator will be appointed shortly.
+Audrey Warde is our Depute Safeguarding Co-ordinator.

 Our Safeguarding Policy is available HERE